karllegson/witwars/APP_DOCUMENTATION.md

 ## Friend System

 The friend system allows users to connect with each other through friend requests.
+The system uses a two-step process: sending a request and accepting it.

 ### Data Structure
-- `users/{uid}/friends`: Array of friend UIDs
+- `users/{uid}/friends`: Array of friend UIDs (bidirectional relationship)
-- `users/{uid}/friendRequests`: Array of pending request UIDs
+- `users/{uid}/friendRequests`: Array of pending request UIDs (unidirectional)

 ### Functions